muzavan/IRC-Kafka/README.md

 # IRC-Kafka
-Simple chat service , experiment using Apache Kafka and Zooclient
+Simple chat service , experiment using Apache Kafka and Zookeeper

 #Created by :
 1. Joshua Bezaleel Abednego (13512013)